ibmdb/node-ibm_db/README.md

 * **SQLType**: Data type of the parameter on Server.
 It is actually the column Type of the parameter.
 Default value is CHAR
 * **DataType**: Same as SQLType.
 Use either SQLType or DataType.
 Added for simple name.
 Default Value is CHAR.
 * **Data**: Its value is actuall data for the parameter.
 For binary data, it should represent the full buffer containing binary data.
 For ParamType:"FILE", it must have the filename on disc that contains data.
 It is mandatory key in the data Object.
+* **Length**: It denotes the buffer length in byte to store the OUT Pamameter value when ParamType is INOUT or OUTPUT in a Stored Procedure call..

 * Few example of bidningParameters that we can use in node.js program:
 ```